PuspenduPH/Random-Walk-Simulations/README.md

     %matplotlib ipympl  # For displaying animations
     %matplotlib widget  # For interactive widgets
     ```
-  - **Tip:** Use only one magic command in a cell depending on your requirements.
+  - **Tip:** Use only one magic command in a cell, depending on your requirements.
+If you need any help installing `ipympl` yo can follow this [link](https://discourse.jupyter.org/t/matplotlib-animation-not-appearing-in-jupyter-notebook/24938?u=puspendu24)

 - **Saving Animations as .mp4:**
   - **Install FFmpeg:**